HarrietMwanza/AI_Summative_Automate_dclass_Attendance/README.md

-Here is a vidoe explaining more:
+Here is a video explaining more:

 And here is where our simple applciation has been hosted: